Sheng254/quantron/README.md

 - **Music Playback:** Request Quantron to perform a YouTube search and enjoy playing the music yourself.
 - **Calculations:** Quantron can perform simple arithmetic for you.

-## Accessing Quantron
+## Accessing Quantron (BETA)
-To access Quantron, simply visit the following website: https://sheng254.github.io/quantron/
+To access Quantron, simply visit the following website: https://sheng254.github.io/quantron/ (TBC as we might be using other platforms)

 ## Known Issues
 - The front-end (index.html, script.js & styles.css) and back-end (app.py) components are currently experiencing connectivity issues.
 As a result, the current state of the application is limited to displaying the design without complete functionality.
 - The chat room functionality is still a work in progress and may not be as comprehensive as popular messaging platforms like WhatsApp or Telegram.
 - At the moment, there is no implemented button or feature for voice interaction with Quantron.
+- Flask does not work on GitPages, which can only host static pages.
+This poses a challenge in providing access to the chatbot.
+Alternative solutions such as exploring other hosting platforms need to be explored to make the chatbot accessible to users.
+- Some python libraries used in the application rely on local execution and do not work when accessed online.
+Consideration should be given to finding alternatives or adapting the code to ensure seamless execution in different environments.

 ## Potential Enhancements for the Future
 - Enhance the voice interaction feature for better accuracy and usability.